marcelatizzo/AltenTest/README.md

 ## TESTING THE APPLICATION

-Beside the Swagger UI, on the repository root folder I exported a Thunder Client collection with all methods to facilitate the method execution.
+Beside the Swagger UI, on the repository root folder I exported a [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) collection with all methods to facilitate the method execution.

+About the test project, I didn't create any integration tests for the API, but created the unit tests for the data validation and used in-memory DB, so no container is necessary to run the unit tests.